 Other comorbidities associated with psoriasis include cancer, obesity, metabolic syndrome and other immune-related conditions such as Crohn’s disease.

 Ayurvedic Treatment for Psoriasis:

 The skin diseases are considered difficult to treat because of its complex nature and given much importance to the repeated Shodana (bio purification).
-Emphasising the importance to Shodana(bio purification) indicates that the to correct the cells abnormal behaviour is only possible when the body becomes completely free from toxins.
+Emphasising the importance to Shodana(bio purification) indicates that the to correct the cells abnormal behavior is only possible when the body becomes completely free from toxins.

 It’s evident that Ayurveda works wonder when it comes to most of the chronic and repeated skin problems and even in psoriasis.
 This is because its approach is holistic rather than merely treating the disease.
 Any disease which manifests docent have a single cause and it’s multidimensional with co-factors, so the healing should also be a multidimensional approach.

 Ayurveda works in a very simple way where the suitable panchakarma therapies will help to eliminate the accumulated causative factors from the body.
 After cleansing depending on the condition step by step medicines both internal administration and external applications are advised to correct the physiological functions of the body.

 The mind plays a vital role in the healing process as thoughts directly act on the cells to be healthy or unhealthy.
 Tuning the mind to produce healthy cells and staying in a positive mindset is also essential.

 Coming to food, it is the real medicine when you are sick.
 The health depends mostly on the food what we eat because for the cells needs the energy to perform its function normally.